 Dominate your lane from minute one with wave control and trading patterns

 Wave management is the most impactful skill you can develop as a laner.
+In Mobile Legends, the map has three lanes.
+The gold lane grants bonus gold from minion last-hits during the early game, the EXP lane gives solo experience to help fighters reach power spikes faster, and the mid lane is the shortest path between bases.
+Regardless of which lane you play, controlling the minion wave is essential.
 Every 30 seconds, a fresh wave of minions spawns from each base.
 Where those waves collide determines your zone of control, and manipulating that meeting point gives you a huge advantage.
 There are three wave states to learn: freeze, slow push, and fast push.
 Freezing means only last-hitting so the wave stays near your tower.
 This forces the enemy to overextend for farm, making them easy gank targets.
 To freeze, only auto-attack minions when they're one hit from death.
 Never use abilities on the wave during a freeze.
 A slow push is built by killing just the ranged minions and leaving the melee ones alive.
 Your wave snowballs into a big crash over two or three waves.
 This is ideal before Turtle spawns because the enemy laner has to choose between losing a huge wave to tower or following you to the fight.
 Fast pushing means using all your abilities to instantly clear the wave.
 This gives you priority to roam, invade, or recall for items.
 In the early game, default to freezing near your tower for safety.
 As objective timers approach, shift to slow pushes to create map pressure.

-Optimal clear paths, ganking routes, and objective control for junglers
+Retribution setup, optimal clear routes, ganking windows, and objective control for junglers

 Win team fights with proper positioning, target priority, and ability timing